 A Worker Program is the static code that defines the constraints of the Worker Process, developed using the APIs of a Temporal SDK.

 A Worker Entity is the individual Worker within a Worker Process that listens to a specific Task Queue.

 A Worker Entity listens and polls on a single Task Queue.
-A Worker Entity contains both a Workflow Worker and an Activity Worker so that it may make progress of either a Workflow Execution or an Activity Execution.
+A Worker Entity contains a Workflow Worker and/or an Activity Worker, which makes progress on Workflow Executions and Activity Executions, respectively.

 Can a Worker handle more Workflow Executions than its cache size or number of supported threads?